About water for cities and towns

 Strategies, plans and programs

-Our two metropolitan water plans provide Sydney and the Lower Hunter with more sustainable and resilient water supplies for now and into the future.
+Our two metropolitan water plans provide Greater Sydney and the Lower Hunter with more sustainable and resilient water supplies for now and into the future.

 Water is critical to the health, resilience, liveability and economic sustainability of communities.
 The efficient use of water contributes to long-term supply as population increases, builds resilience and supports readiness to respond to future weather extremes, such as drought.